 It seems like there is always some revolutionary new WiFi or network product hitting the market.
 You may ask yourself if it’s really worth upgrading right now, especially if you just purchased new equipment a few years ago.
 The answer to that question varies in each case, but today we’re discussing MU-MIMO and the features included.

 What is MU-MIMO exactly?

-However, MU-MIMO can work differently based off the layout and positioning of the devices on your network.
-Devices that are nearby each other will most likely use the same ?cashier?, while devices that are spread out will check out with the other ?cashier?.
+However, MU-MIMO can work differently based on the layout and positioning of the devices on your network.
+Devices that are nearby each other will most likely use the same cashier, while devices that are spread out will check out with the other cashier.
 You still may be waiting your turn if you are close enough to other devices that are pulling internet as well.

 Actual Implementation and Restrictions: